 In Illinois, the executors of estates that are worth more than $4 million are required to pay an estate tax.
-This means that even though an estate isn’t large enough to owe the federal estate tax, which is currently set at $5.49 million, it may still be required to pay state taxes to Illinois.
-Valuing an estate and determining which taxes must be paid and by what deadline can be difficult, so if you are interested in planning your own estate, it is important to obtain the advice of an experienced estate planning attorney who can answer your questions and address your concerns.
+This means that even though an estate isn’t large enough to owe the federal estate tax, which is currently set at $11 million, it may still be required to pay state taxes to Illinois.
+Valuing an estate and determining which taxes must be paid and by what deadline can be difficult short of having an Illinois estate tax calculator.
+If you are interested in planning your own estate, it is important to obtain the advice of an experienced estate planning attorney who can answer your questions and address your concerns.

 For 2017, estates with an estimated gross value of more than $4 million are required to file an estate tax return.
 This rule applies to both residents and nonresidents who own real estate or other tangible property in the state.
 To determine whether or not an estate must file a tax return, an executor will need to add up the fair market value of the estate’s assets, which could include: